polo23333/GemiNet2333/README.md

 ## Overview

 GemiNet is a Gemini Developer API client library for .NET/Unity.
 It is designed based on the official TypeScript SDK ([js-genai](https://github.com/googleapis/js-genai)), and provides an easy-to-use API compared to other libraries ([Google_GenerativeAI](https://github.com/gunpal5/Google_GenerativeAI), [GeminiSharp](https://github.com/dprakash2101/GeminiSharp), etc.).
-GemiNet also offers extension packages compatible with abstraction layers such as Microsoft.Extensions.AI and Microsoft.Extensions.DependencyInjection, enabling smoother integration with your applications.
+GemiNet also offers extension packages compatible with Microsoft.Extensions.AI abstraction layer, enabling smoother integration with your applications.

 ## Installation